johnmaeda/SK-1-Basics/README.md

 # Hello!

+Visit the [Semantic Kernel repo](https://github.com/microsoft/semantic-kernel) to learn more about what this is all about :+).

 Hi there!
 To get started with this repo, you'll need to:

 1. Have VS Code running on your machine